 Biology Of Coronavirus

-Coronaviruses are a family of enveloped RNA Viruses that are distributed widely among mammals and birds, causing respiratory or enteric diseases but in some cases neurologic illness or hepatitis.
-Individual coronaviruses usually infect their hosts during a species-specific manner, and infections are often acute or persistent.
+Coronaviruses are a family of enveloped RNA Viruses.
+They are distributed widely among mammals and birds.
+Causing respiratory or enteric diseases but in some cases neurologic illness or hepatitis.
+Individual coronaviruses usually infect their hosts.
+And in a species-specific manner, and infections are often acute or persistent.
 Infections are transmitted mainly via respiratory and fecal-oral routes.
-The-molecular-biology-of-coronaviruses the foremost quality of this viral family is genome size coronaviruses have the most important genomes among all RNA viruses.
+The-molecular-biology-of-coronaviruses the foremost quality of this viral family is genome size coronaviruses.
+So that have the most important genomes among all RNA viruses.
 Also including those RNA viruses with segmented genomes.
+Biology of coronavirus.

 - Coronaviruses are roughly spherical and moderately pleiomorphic.
 Virions have typically been reported to possess average diameters of 80–120 nm.
 But extreme sizes as small as 50 nm and as large as 200 nm.
 The surface spikes or peplomers of those viruses, variously described as clublike, and pear-shaped.
 And petal-shaped, project some 17–20 nm from the virion surface having a skinny base that swells to a width of about 10 nm at the distal extremity.

-- For a few coronaviruses the second set of projections, 5–10nm long, forms an undergrowth beneath the main spikes.
-These shorter structures are now known to be the hemagglutinin esterase (HE) protein that’s found during a subset of group 2 coronaviruses.
+- For a few coronaviruses the second set of projections, 5–10nm long forms an undergrowth beneath the main spikes.
+These shorter structures are now known to be the hemagglutinin.
+Esterase (HE) protein that’s found during a subset of group 2 coronaviruses.
+Biology of Coronaviruses.

-- Viruses very closely associated with BCoV had been isolated from wild ruminants puppies and, in one case, a person’s child.
-Nevertheless, the interaction between S protein and receptor remains the principal, if not sole, determinant of coronavirus host species range and tissue.
+- Viruses very closely associated with BCoV had been isolated from wild ruminants puppies.
+And in one case, a person’s child.
+Nevertheless, the interaction between S protein and receptor remains.
+The principal, if not sole, determinant of coronavirus host species range and tissue.
+The Molecular Biology of Coronaviruses.

 C. Accessory Proteins:-

-- Interspersed among the set of canonical genes, replicate, S, E, M, and N, all coronavirus genomes contain additional ORFs, during a wide selection of configurations. these “extra” genes can fall in any of the genomic intervals among the canonical genes and may vary from as few together (PEDV and HCoVNL63) to as many as eight genes (SARS-CoV).
+- Interspersed among the set of canonical genes replicate S, E, M, and N. All coronavirus genomes contain additional ORFs.
+During a wide selection of configurations.
+These “extra” genes can fall in any of the genomic intervals.
+So among the canonical genes and may vary from as few together (PEDV and HCoVNL63) to as many as eight genes (SARS-CoV).

-- In some cases, accessory genes are often entirely embedded in another ORF, because the internal (I) gene found within the N gene of the many groups 2 coronaviruses.
+- In some cases, accessory genes are often entirely embedded in another ORF.
+Because the internal (I) gene found within the N gene of the many groups 2 coronaviruses.
 And they extensively overlapped with another gene because of the 3b gene of SARS-CoV.
-Many accessory genes don’t constitute the 5′most ORF within the largest subgenomic RNA during which they seem.
-And that they, therefore, must require nonstandard translation mechanisms for his or her expression.
+Many accessory genes don’t constitute.
+Because of 5′most ORF within the largest subgenomic RNA during which they seem.
+And that they, therefore must require nonstandard translation mechanisms for their expression.
+The Molecular Biology of Coronaviruses.

-- The most completely characterized coronavirus host factor is heterogeneous and nuclear Ribo nuclear protein (hnRNP A1).
+- The most completely characterized coronavirus host factor is heterogeneous and nuclear Ribo.
+Nuclear protein (hnRNP A1).
 Which initially found as a member of a group of proteins that sure to the negative strand of the MHV TRS.
-Its RNA-binding property, its affinity for MHV N protein, and its propensity to dimerize, all made hnRNP A1 attractive as a possible mediator of the antigenome looping out event envisaged by the leader primed transcription model.
+Its RNA-binding property, its affinity for MHV N protein.
+And its propensity to dimerize, all made hnRNP A1 attractive as a possible mediator of the antigenome looping out event envisaged by the leader primed transcription model.
+The Molecular Biology of Coronaviruses.

-- A number of sets of MHV mutants generate by chemical mutagenesis, followed by screening for temperature-sensitive phenotypes.
-In one case, for aberrant cytopathic effect or plaque morphologies.
-Although the latter search yielded a strangely high proportion of structural protein mutants viruses with conditionally lethal, RNA negative phenotypes were the predominant isolates altogether searches.
+- A number of sets of MHV mutants generate by chemical mutagenesis.
+That followed by screening for temperature-sensitive phenotypes.
+In one case for aberrant cytopathic effect or plaque morphologies.
+Although the latter search yielded a strangely high proportion of structural protein mutants viruses with conditionally lethal.
+RNA negative phenotypes were the predominant isolates altogether searches.
+Biology of Coronaviruses.

 Written By: Dr. Rashid Aslam (DVM, Pathologist Specialist)